vigneswar96/Patent_NLP/README.md

 What are the advantages ?

-THe advantage is that no need of manual chunking.
+The advantage is that this was trained on patent corpus.